facebook/react-native/ReactWindows/Playground/README.md

 Run the Playground App:

 - Set the Playground Project as your starter project in Visual Studio.
-- Set the target in VS to Bundle.
 - Run the app on your targeted device.

 Change Applicatoin view
 - To manage your playground applications native view, edit the index.ios.js file within the playground VS project.